Keith Murray: 2001–present: He's Keith Murray and release from Def Jam

 After Murray was released from prison, he signed with Def Jam who released He's Keith Murray in 2003, once again to critical and commercial success.
 The album contained the single "Yeah Yeah U Know It.", and featured guest appearances from Busta Rhymes, Redman and Jamie Foxx, among others.
 The same year, Murray was featured as a playable character in the video game Def Jam Vendetta.
 Despite the success and acclaim of his first album on Def Jam after this, Murray was dropped from the label just one day after its release after being accused of choking two label employees, although he said the confrontation was limited to words.
 After being released, Murray announced plans to continue recording music independently.

-He released his fifth solo album Rap-Murr-Phobia on July 31, 2007.
+He released his fifth solo album, Rap-Murr-Phobia, on July 31, 2007.
 It debuted at number 52 on the U.S. Billboard 200 chart.
 The lead single was "Nobody Do It Better" featuring Tyrese and Junior.

 Legal issues

-In May 25, 1995, Murray was arrested after being accused of hitting a man with a barstool in a fight and released on bail.
+On May 25, 1995, Murray was arrested after being accused of hitting a man with a barstool in a fight and released on bail.
 After being sentenced to three years in 1998, Murray, who maintains his innocence, fled from authorities until October 1998, when he turned himself in.
 Murray filed a lawsuit for wrongful conviction, and later dropped the suit in exchange for his sentence being reduced by three months.
 Murray served the latter portion of his sentence in the Maple Street Halfway House facility before being released on May 14, 2001.